Grammar

 What is an Intensive Pronoun?

-Here, myself emphasizes that I completed the project.
+(Here, myself emphasizes that I cooked it alone.)

 Intensive pronouns are used in sentences to emphasize a noun or pronoun, giving extra attention to the subject of the sentence.
 They are similar to reflexive pronouns but serve a different purpose.